SauceBucket/ThreeSite/README.md

 # ThreeSite
-This is a practice project for javascript / web experience
+This is a practice project for javascript / web / three.js experience.